Minchul-Park-Econometrics/roy_wald/README.md

 # roy_wald

-This is a Stata package for Han and Park (working paper), "A Test for the Roy Selection Mechanism"
+This is a Stata package for Han and Park (working paper), "A Statistical Test for the Roy Selection Mechanism"

 The package includes: